 There is a lot to discover when visiting San Diego with kids.
 Some highlights from our previous family trips to San Diego include learning about local marine life at the Birch Aquarium, getting involved with creative art installations and workshops at the New Children’s Museum and seeing the seals and sea lions at La Jolla.

-San Diego is truly a wonderful place to visit, with so much to see and do.
+San Diego is truly a wonderful place to visit, with so much to see and do for families.
 I hope you find some inspiration in this guide for planning your own family holiday to San Diego!

 Best Family Beaches in San Diego

 With 70 miles of coastline and mild weather year round, San Diego is a top destination for family beach holidays.
-There are plenty of incredible beaches to choose from, and in this guide I have narrowed down our favourite family beaches in San Diego.
+There are plenty of incredible beaches to choose from, and in this guide I have narrowed down our favourite beaches in San Diego with kids.

 La Jolla Shores